What is Second Chance?

 Is participation confidential?

-Generally, only the referral source, the school Substance Abuse Counselor, the police, and/or Court employees will know why your teen is attending Second Chance.
+Generally, only the referral source and the school Substance Abuse Counselor will know that your teen is attending Second Chance.
 These professionals, along with Second Chance instructors, hold any information about your teen in confidence.
 If properly notified, the Attendance Office staff at your teen's school can code the absence in such a way that it is indistinguishable from other excused absences.

 Are lunch/snacks provided?